This lemon drop drink recipe is a refreshing way to enjoy more water; and get us away from sodas with all their chemical-additives and sugar.

 Do you want to enjoy the flavour and vastly improved nutrients in real OJ and LJ?

-10 fruit = 40 glasses of fresh lemon drop recipe
+10 fruit will provide 40 glasses of fresh lemon drop recipe.

-A slosh of this concentrate in a glass filled with cold-water makes a drink that takes a lot of beating on a hot summer's day.
-And the amount of sugar in a slosh of concentrate in reality is very little.
-There is about 1/6th of a teaspoon of sugar per glass compared with 10 in each and every can of coke.
+A TBSP of this concentrate in a glass filled with cold-water makes a drink that takes a lot of beating on a hot summer's day.
+And the amount of sugar is in reality is very little; there is about 1/6th of a teaspoon per helping compared with 10 in each and every can of coke.

 I forgot to take the last photo, the family was in such a hurry to down their juice.
-Six glasses of lemon-drop drink recipe had already been downed.
+Six glasses of lemon-drop drink recipe had already been enjoyed.

 Five of the fruit will make 20 or more glasses of our lemon-drop drink recipe, depending on how strong you like it.

-Add to that the benefits of fresh juice with your salads. far nicer than vinegar, even Balsamico, and refreshing lemon water.
+Add to that the benefits of fresh juice with your salads; far nicer than vinegar, even Balsamico and refreshing lemon water.
 Why not think of planting a Meyer.
-It is the best, a fairly small-tree perfect even for the tiny garden, and it bears for months.
+It is the best; a fairly small-tree perfect even for the tiny garden.
+It flowers twice and bears for months.

-Never a day passes when we do not enjoy lemon juice, either as a drink, in our hummus, squeezed over a green salad and dozens of other ways where its piquant flavour adds so much zest to food.
-We give it a large amount of the credit for the fact that neither she who must be obeyed or I take any medication, quite unusual well over seventy.
+Never a day passes when we do not enjoy lemon juice, either as a drink, in our hummus or squeezed over a green salad; and dozens of other ways where its piquant flavour adds so much zest to food.
+We give it a large amount of the credit for the fact that neither she who must be obeyed or I take any medication, quite unusual on our mid-seventies.

 It would appear that despite our masks, social-distancing and frenetic cleaning of hands eventually all of us will be exposed to this nasty virus.
 Those with a strong immune system will most likely get sick, perhaps even very ill but recover.
 This lemon drop drink recipe will certainly boost your defenses.